ROBERT SIEGEL, host:

 In the 19th century, when official archives for personal papers barely existed, many writers had the good sense to burn their private papers.
 These days, the biographies of writers sell better than the writers' work.
 It seems that readers prefer the simpler story of schadenfreude to the scary operations of art.

 In the culture of instant celebrity, the biographical enterprise is in full swing.
 A huge market in biographies and biopics feeds a growing appetite that needs subjects so badly the subject is often born around the same time as his or her biography.
 Writers who rate zero on the celebrity scale now were the starter fuel for this bonfire of nastiness.

 The only thing missing from the merciless and entertaining marshaling of biographical facts on Kay Boyle is life.
 Kay consumed herself and, one now sees, quite a few others, in an effort to live a socially useful life.
 The same facts that gave life to her work and her battles are here used against her.
 If a biographer calls, don't answer the door.

-SIEGEL: Andrei Codrescu's latest book is "Whatever Gets You through the Night: A Story of Sheherezade and the Arabian Entertainments."
-Transcript provided by NPR, Copyright National Public Radio.
+SIEGEL: Andrei Codrescu's latest book is "Whatever Gets You Through The Night: A Story of Sheherezade and the Arabian Entertainments."
+Transcript provided by NPR, Copyright NPR.